jasonjay86/CS6263Assignment2/README.md

 `conda activate assignment2`

-In order to run infereences for the various layer outputs on the model run:
+In order to run inferences for the various layer outputs on the model run:

 `python Evaluation_Layers.py`